 (x) ensures Four Proposed RTV Programmes Would Not Threaten Brand Name Of The Various Parties.

-A television production company or the ABC, or SBS or the Life Skills Philanthropic Service Movement may purchase the I.P. associated with the DRAFT Programme from the Life Skills Programme Developer for the Peppercorn Fee of $10 and televise any, or all, of the Four Proposed RTV Programmes -
+A television production company or the ABC, or SBS or the Life Skills Philanthropic Service Movement may purchase the I.P. associated with this DRAFT Programme from the Life Skills Programme Developer for the Peppercorn Fee of $10 and televise any, or all, of the Four Proposed RTV Programmes -

 :